tetherless-world/ontology-engineering/oe2020/course-recommender/demo.md

 #### Example Results

-*Note that the example URLs use a namespace prefix for ease-of-reading.*
+*Note that the example URs use a namespace prefix for ease-of-reading.*

 | validCourse              | validCourseName |
 |--------------------------|-----------------|